jnkroeker/phaction-frontend/README.md

     Added a Dockerfile because I am working on running this in a K8s pod with the Khyme API.

-    Khyme API at this time accepts POST requests on :3000/tasks and requires just a string attribute called "url" in the body.
+    Khyme API at this time accepts POST requests on :3001/tasks and requires just a string attribute called "url" in the body.

+03-26-2023

+    Deploy frontend with api inside the same pod.
+Keep in mind here that the javascript actually executes inside the user's

+       browser, not inside the cluster.
+Currently working on allowing external traffic into the cluster.

+04-08-2023

+    Successfully getting traffic into the cluster.

+    You must stand up all gcloud infrastructure following kubernetes-terraform project and

+        deploy/configure khyme and database pryor to deploying frontend witht he yaml files in this project.

+    Dockerfile exposes port 3002 so once deployed (frontend again separated into its own pod) execute

+        `kubectl port-forward <frontend pod name> 3000:3002 --namespace=khyme-system`

+    Open Chrome browser to localhost:3000/ and click 'Get Tasks' button to see data returned in network tab.